romain-grecourt/helidon/archetypes/README.md

 ### Maven properties

 Archetype may need to inject values derived from Maven properties, E.g. `${project.version}`.
- `helidon-archetype-maven-plugin` will expose configuration for `<archetype-flow>` ; Maven will automatically expand the Maven properties.
+This can be done by adding to root descriptor since Maven properties are automatically expanded in plugin configuration.

 ```xml
 <build>